Tight Fine-Grained Bounds for Direct Access on Join Queries: Preliminaries

+A \emph{walk} between vertices $s$ and $t$ in a hypergraph $H= (V,E)$ is a sequence $s=v_1, \ldots, v_\ell=t$ of vertices such that for every $i\in [\ell-1]$ we have that there is an edge $e\in E$ with $v_iv_{i+1}\in E$.
+Here we allow $s=t$ in which case the walk consists of the single vertex $v_1=s=t$.
+The set $V^s$ of vertices reachable from $s$ in $H$ is defined to consist of all vertices $t$ such that there is a walk between $s$ and $t$ in $H$.
+Note that $s$ itself is reachable from $s$, so in any case $s\in V^s$.
+The \emph{connected component} of $s$ is defined as $H[V^s]$.

-A hypergraph $H$ is called \emph{acyclic} if we can eliminate all of its vertices by applying the following two rules iteratively: \begin{itemize} \item if there is an edge $e\in E$ that is completely contained in another edge $e'\in E$, delete $e$ from $H$, and \item if there is a vertex $v\in V$ that is contained in a single edge $e\in E$, delete $v$ from $H$, i.e., delete $v$ from $V$ and $e$. \end{itemize} An order in which the vertices can be eliminated in the above procedure is called an \emph{elimination order} for $H$.
+A hypergraph $H$ is called \emph{acyclic} if we can eliminate all of its vertices by iteratively applying the following two rules\footnote{This is called the GYO-algorithm, see e.g.~Algorithm~6.4.4 in the standard textbook~\cite{AbiteboulHV95}.}: \begin{itemize} \item if there is an edge $e\in E$ that is completely contained in another edge $e'\in E$, delete $e$ from $H$, and \item if there is a vertex $v\in V$ that is contained in a single edge $e\in E$, delete $v$ from $H$, i.e., delete $v$ from $V$ and from $e$. \end{itemize} An order in which the vertices can be eliminated in the above procedure is called an \emph{elimination order} for $H$.
 Note that it might be possible to apply the above rules on several vertices or edges at the same moment.
 In that case, the order in which they are applied does not change the final result of the process.

+Given a hypergraph and a permutation of its vertices, a \emph{disruptive trio} consists of three vertices $v_1,v_2,v_3$ such that $v_3$ appears after $v_1$ and $v_2$, the vertices $v_1$ and $v_2$ are not neighbors, but $v_3$ is a neighbor to both $v_1$ and $v_2$.
+A permuation $L$ of the vertices of a hypergraph $H$ is the reverse of an elimination order for $H$ if and only if $H$ is acyclic and $L$ contains no disruptive trio with $H$~\cite{bb:thesis}.